ermoluk/Telegram-Bot-for-parsing-olx-and-otodom/README.md

 2. You will need to run the main.py project file

+3. Run the avto_parsing.py

-3. Insert your token in setup.py
+4. Insert your token in setup.py

-4. When rebooting the bot, everyone should start over with the /start command
+5. When rebooting the bot, everyone should start over with the /start command